 Additional requirements for the early childhood, elementary, teacher of students with moderate disabilities, teacher of the deaf and hard of hearing (Oral/Aural) and teacher of the visually impaired licenses:

-Seminars or courses that address teaching these populations:

-Reading

-English language arts

-Mathematics

 Seminars or courses on ways to prepare and maintain students with disabilities for general classrooms; for example, use of strategies for learning and of behavioral management principles.

 Passing score on the Foundations of Reading test.